Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Preliminaries

-Non-divisorial valuations can be considered to be limits of divisorial valuations (having $t$ tend to an irrational number or to $\lim \beta_j$ in the Puiseux series description) and their valuation ideals turn out to be complete as well, determined by finitely many centers.
+Non-divisorial valuations can be considered to be limits of divisorial valuations and their valuation ideals turn out to be complete as well, determined by finitely many centers.
 The ideal $\mathcal I_{km}$ is then never a power of $\mathcal I_m$, rather there exists $\delta>0$ such that

 for all $m$ and $k$.
 Such bounds actually hold in greater generality, namely for Abhyankar valuations in arbitrary dimension; see \cite{ELS05} by L.~Ein, R.~Lazarsfeld and K.~Smith. \end{Rem} \baselineskip